ros-controls/roscon2022_workshop/README.md

 Kinematics:

   - 2 DoF
-  - 1st joint is on a podest (box 30x30x30 cm) 30 cm above the ground and rotates around the axis orthogonal to the ground
+  - 1st joint is on a pedestal (box 30x30x30 cm) 30 cm above the ground and rotates around the axis orthogonal to the ground
-  - 1st link ist 50cm long (cylinder with 20cm diameter)
+  - 1st link is 50cm long (cylinder with 20cm diameter)
   - 2nd joint is rotation orthogonal to the first link's height
   - 2nd link is 60cm long  (10x10cm cross-section 5x5cm)